-EXCUSED ABSENCE or EXCUSED TARDY to school are absences reported to the attendance office by a parent for valid cause as defined in the Illinois State School Code: "illness, observance of a religious holiday, death in the immediate family, family emergency, mental health or such other circumstances which cause reasonable concern to the parent for the safety or health of the student."
+EXCUSED ABSENCE or EXCUSED TARDY to school are absences reported to the attendance office by a parent for valid cause as defined in the Illinois State School Code: "illness, observance of a religious holiday, death in the immediate family, family emergency, mental health (up to 5 days per school year) or such other circumstances which cause reasonable concern to the parent for the safety or health of the student."
 In order to ensure the health and safety of our students, the counselor may meet with a student who is absent from school for a mental health day.